 Kathleen Kelly, Ph.D.

 Dr. Kelly received her Ph.D. from the University of California, Irvine.
-She completed her postdoctoral training in the laboratory of Philip Leder, Harvard Medical School, and she has maintained an independent research program at the NCI since 1984.
-Dr. Kelly's interests have focused on the genetic regulation of cell growth, cancer progression and metastasis.
+She completed her postdoctoral training in the laboratory of Philip Leder, Harvard Medical School, and she maintained an independent research program at the NCI from 1984 to 2023.
+Dr. Kelly's interests were focused on the genetic regulation of cell growth, cancer progression and metastasis.
+She served as branch chief from 1997 to 2023, and a CCR Deputy from 2019-2023.
+Dr. Kelly retired in December 2023 and is now an NCI Scientist Emeritus.

 News